anerandros/DOM-Crawler/README.md

-# jQuery-DOM-Crawler
+# DOM-Crawler
-This is a simple DOM Crawler base on jQuery.
-You can select your context area with a simple jQuery selector and retrieve all data in that context.
+This is a simple DOM Crawler base on JavaScript.
+You can select your context area with a simple jQuery-like selector and retrieve all data in that context.

 ## Basic setup
 ### HTML